status-im/bigbrother-specs/README.md

 ## Phases

 Inspired by the ETH 2.0 implementation process, we have decided to roll out BigBrother in multiple phases.
 The phases represent layers in the protocol which are sometimes more loosely coupled than ETH 2.0 components.
+Thus some layer may be implemented in parallel.

 ### Phase 0 - [XKEYSCORE (Data Sync)](/data_sync/README.md)